vishvAsa/rAmAnujIyam/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/2_sthirI-karaNa-vibhAgaH/23_siddhopAyashodhanAdhikAraH.md

-and the subsidiary cause thereof is violation of the command of the omnipotent Lord
-which has been flowing like a stream from beginningless time.

 Now the primary cause for making the jīva an instrument of His bhoga (in Paramapada)
 is the Lord's natural compassion.